zdavatz/yopenedi/java/Readme.md

 This repository has multiple Gradle projects.

 - openedi-converter - A library that parse EDIFACT D.96A and output Opentrans 2.1 XML
-- openedi-exe - A command line (jar) for converting EDIFACT files
+- openedi-cli - A command line (jar) for converting EDIFACT files
 - openedi-email-fetcher - A tool that connects to an inbox and automatically convert EDIFACT files from attachments
 - openedi-server - A server that receives HTTP POST requests of edifact